DisCoRD: Discrete Tokens to Continuous Motion via Rectified Flow Decoding: Introduction

-Overall, our contributions are as follows: \begin{enumerate} \item We introduce \textbf{DisCoRD}, a novel method for decoding discrete tokens in continuous motion space, enhancing the naturalness of generated motions, while maintaining faithfulness. \item We propose a novel evaluation scheme, the \textbf{symmetric Jerk Percentage Error}, designed to evaluate both under-reconstruction and frame-wise noise, which are often overlooked but critical for motion generation. \item Our extensive experiments demonstrate that our methods achieve state-of-the-art performance on existing human motion generation scenarios. \end{enumerate}
+Although our method improves motion naturalness, evaluating this quality remains challenging.
+Traditional metrics such as MPJPE do not correlate well with human perception \cite{review3dhumanpose_mpjpe_notgood, human36m}, and FID fails to capture subtle, frame-wise noise, as illustrated in Figure~\ref{fig:fid_verses_mds}.
+These limitations reduce the reliability of existing metrics in accurately assessing reconstructed motion naturalness.
+To address this, we introduce a novel sample-wise metric, the symmetric Jerk Percentage Error (\textbf{sJPE}), which evaluates reconstructed motion by simultaneously detecting under-reconstruction and fine-grained artifacts.
+Our experiments demonstrate the effectiveness of DisCoRD in enhancing sample-wise naturalness without suffering from under-reconstruction.
+Extensive evaluations across text-to-motion, co-speech gesture, and music-to-dance generation demonstrate that our method achieves state-of-the-art naturalness, consistently outperforming existing approaches.
+Our contributions are as follows: \begin{enumerate} \item We introduce \textbf{DisCoRD}, a novel method for decoding discrete tokens in continuous motion space, improving the naturalness of generated motions while preserving faithfulness across various models and tasks. \item We propose a novel evaluation scheme, the symmetric Jerk Percentage Error (\textbf{sJPE}), designed to evaluate both under-reconstruction and frame-wise noise, which are often overlooked but critical for motion generation. \item Our extensive experiments demonstrate that our methods achieve state-of-the-art performance on existing human motion generation scenarios. \end{enumerate}